Report an Error

 NVIDIA Quadro FX 1100

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA Quadro FX 1100 draws power from 1x Molex power connectors, with power draw not exactly known.
 Display outputs include: 2x DVI, 1x S-Video.
 Quadro FX 1100 is connected to the rest of the system using an AGP 8x interface.

 ||Apr 1st, 2004